Metrist-Software/product-docs/docs/agent-overview.md

 ### Private synthetic monitoring

-Using an API key, the Metrist Monitoring Agent (MMA) fetches customer-specific scheduling configuration from the Metrist back-end and uses that to decide which synthetic monitors to run.
+Using an API key, the Metrist Agent (MA) fetches customer-specific scheduling configuration from the Metrist back-end and uses that to decide which synthetic monitors to run.
 This happens roughly every ten seconds.
 For each monitor that is scheduled to run, the CMA will look at the last time the monitor reported back (again fetching this from the Metrist back-end) and decide whether enough